BeamlakAschalew/flixquest-api/README.md

 `WORKERS_URL` (Optional) : A proxy URL that'll be used while making a GET request (used only if `proxied` is true or if `proxied` is left unprovided).

-You can get Cloudflare proxy at https://workers.cloudflare.com/
+You can get Cloudflare proxy at https://workers.cloudflare.com/<br>
+Or deploy your own custom proxy from [here](https://github.com/movie-web/simple-proxy) and place the endpoint in `WORKERS_URL`

 ## Credits